thomasbalcou/ExtractorPython/Install.md

   - Numpy

 In order to use this project, you will need an IDE, we used VSCode.
 In VSCode, you will need to install the extension "Python" before opening the project.
+Once it's done, you can test the project by getting the different files.

+Some of us used the application "GitHub Desktop" to get the files when the project is forked.
+So I can recommend you to use it, it's very easy to use and understandable, you just need to sign in with your actual GitHub account so you will be able to open the project's repository in your external editor (VSCode in this case) and work on it.